coopercox315/neural-style-transfer/README.md

       pip install -r requirements.txt
    ```

-**Note**: This project is optized for GPU acceleration using **CUDA 12.4**.
+**Note**: This project is optimized for GPU acceleration using **CUDA 12.4**.
 If you have a compatible GPU, ensure that both the CUDA toolkit and PyTorch with CUDA support are installed.
 While CUDA is optional, it is highly recommended as processing times can be significantly reduced compared to running on a CPU.
 ## Usage